The Great Wall of China: Everything You Need to Know

 The Great Wall of China is a series of stone and earthen fortifications in China, built and rebuilt to protect the northern borders of the Chinese Empire during the rule of successive dynasties.
 It originated from several separate walls built by the small kingdoms to protect their own territories during China's Warring States Period (475-221 B.C.).
 After the whole country was unified in 220 B.C. by the first Emperor Qin Shi-huang, he ordered his general Meng Tian to force 300,000 labours to extend and connect the north sections of these walls to keep away the invasion from nomadic tribes.
 At the successive dynasties like Han (202 B.C.-220 A.D.), Ming (1368-1644 A.D.) dynasties, large scale of constructions were implemented as the diplomatic relations with northern nomadic tribes remained unfavorable or instable.

-How the Great Wall Was Constructed
+What is the Great Wall of China Made of?
+How It Was Constructed

 You can imagine, in that age of no modern machines, how hard it was to complete this huge project.
 More than 100 million tons of stone, bricks and soil were transported and assembled to the dangerous top of the mountains by almost all available labours of the country, including soldiers, peasants and prisoners, using basic rope, wood, with the help of animals, and some fundamental mechanical and physical methods.
-According to history and legend, there were mainly 3 ways to transport all the materials up to the mountains and across the plains and deserts: carried by hands, used the primitive technology by wheel barrows, logs and ropes, and used oxen and horse in flat areas, goats on steep mountains, camels in deserts for delivering materials.

 the Great Wall